 – Thomas Jefferson.

-During the exploration phase of research, sketching is a tool that serve your creativity, not the opposite.
+During the exploration phase of research, sketching is a tool that serves your creativity, not the opposite.

-You will gain experience at school along your projects, that’s how you will sharpen your “creative intuition”.
-The condition is to do not be afraid of making bad sketches.
+You will gain experience at school along with your projects, that’s how you will sharpen your “creative intuition”.
+The condition is to do not to be afraid of making bad sketches.
 Ok?

 During your professional life, you can’t escape that phase of research.
-Wether internally of your company or with your client, you will have to go through at least 2 or 3 phases of idea discussion.
-So you make sure to developp the project WITH your colleagues and/or the client.
-You don’t want to work for hours, give a beautiful presentation and get rejected.
+Whether internally of your company or with your client, you will have to go through at least 2 or 3 phases of idea discussion.
+So you make sure to develop the project WITH your colleagues and/or the client.
+You don’t want to work for hours, give a beautiful presentation, and get rejected.
 Same scenario as in school.
 Potentially, your research worth more than your final presentation.

-TIP: Bring one of your research book with you at the job interview.
+TIP: Bring one of your research books with you at the job interview.
 It’s ok if your sketches are not that great inside.
-Show how you can produce creative ideas without trying to impress with rendering will give a great impression!
+Your ideas are authentic.

 Sketching is just one side of design.
 Complement both creativity and sketching skills together and you will create magic things from your own imagination!

-Here is a challenge I gave to myself: fill 18.5metters of roll of paper of research about mecs (robots) in 1 week only.
-Feel free to have a look at the video!
+Here is a challenge I gave to myself: fill 18.5metters of a roll of paper of research about mecs (robots) in 1 week only.